tyhappy/snack/README.md

 # snack
 A Snack Game

-this is a simple snack game
+this is a simple snack game.
-this one can only run in windows, because it used some Windows API
+this one can only run in windows, because it used some Windows API.